Monogamy of $\alpha$th Power Entanglement Measurement in Qubit Systems: acknowledgments

 \section{acknowledgments}

-We thank Zheng-Jun Xi for his helpful discussions.
+We thank Zheng-Jun Xi and Chen-Ming Bai for their helpful discussions.
 Y. Li was supported by NSFC (Grants No.11271237 and No.61228305) and the Higher School Doctoral Subject Foundation of Ministry of Education of China (Grant No.20130202110001).
+Y. Luo was supported by NSFC (Grant No.61303009).